PatrikHubster/wolf-vs-wolfhound/README.md

 ![odin](./odin-pictures/odin-1.jpeg)

-As a data set to train our AI we use the data set [Dog vs. Wolf](https://www.kaggle.com/harishvutukuri/dogs-vs-wolves) von Kaggle linked here.
+As a data set to train our AI we use the data set [Dog vs. Wolf](https://www.kaggle.com/harishvutukuri/dogs-vs-wolves) from Kaggle linked here.
 Based on this we train this two class model with the help of Tensor Flow.
 The result can be read in the Jupiter Notebook.